tweiss9/portfolio/README.md

 # Portfolio Website
 This is my portfolio website that showcases my skills and projects.
-It also allows visitors to send an intrest form via an email to me using a contact form.
+It also allows visitors to send an interest form via an email to me using a contact form.
 This project is hosted on <a href="https://firebase.google.com/" target="_blank"> Firebase.

 # Installation
 To install the project, follow these steps: